vectorgrp/sil-kit/docs/usage/utilities.rst

    :depth: 1

 Running a Vector SIL Kit system is supported by several utilities.
-The registry is a mandatory part of the VAsio middleware -- it implements connection and service discovery for participants.
+The registry is a mandatory part of the SIL Kit integrated middleware -- it is needed to establish the connections between simulation participants at the start of a simulation.
 The system monitor and controller are provided for convenience.
 They implement a simulation-wide state tracking and system command handling which is required in every simulation.
 However, using these utilities is not mandatory -- users